KasparEtter/ef1p/pages/email/email.md

 If the probability that a message is spam is above a certain threshold value, it is discarded.
 While users hate spam, they hate losing legitimate messages due to spam filters even more.
-In other words, the [rate of false positives](https://en.wikipedia.org/wiki/False_positive_rate) has to be close to zero, while the rate of false positives can be higher.
+In other words, the [rate of false positives](https://en.wikipedia.org/wiki/False_positive_rate) has to be close to zero, while the rate of false negatives can be higher.
 For this reason, the threshold for discarding a message is usually quite high.
 Messages with a score above a lower threshold are typically moved to a spam folder so that the user can decide what to do with them.